kumu/docs/overview/view-editors.md

 ![Existing decorations](/images/basic-editor-existing-decorations.png)

 This section of the Basic Editor shows each decoration's legend label, if you have added them through the Decoration Builder.
-You can click the pencil icon <i class="icon-edit"></i> next to a decoration to edit it, or click the <span style="color: darkred; font-weight: 700;">x</span> to delete it.
+You can click the pencil icon <i class="fa fa-pencil"></i> next to a decoration to edit it, or click the <span style="color: darkred; font-weight: 700;">x</span> to delete it.

 ## Advanced Editor